 Repetition is key when training a parrot, so it’s not enough to say things once or twice.
 Once you decide which words you want the parrot to learn, repeat them when you spend time together.

-You can repeat a word multiple times during a training session, but using context is more effective.
+You can repeat a word multiple times during a training session, but using context can be more effective.

 Instead of saying hello multiple times, say hello each time you walk into the parrot’s room.
-This way, it’ll associate the word with the action and greet you when you enter its space.
+This way, it may associate the word with the action and greet you when you enter its space.

 Start by teaching the parrot easy words, especially if it’s very young or old.
-Mature parrots have more practice with mimicry, so they’ll be able to learn more complex words and phrases sooner.
+Mature parrots have more practice with mimicry, so they’ll be able to learn more complex words sooner.

-They should be phrases the parrot will hear regularly, such as everyday greetings or words of affection.
+They should be words the parrot will hear regularly, such as everyday greetings or words of affection.
 Of course, you’ll likely want to start by teaching the parrot its name.

-You can move to longer phrases and songs once the parrot is skilled at simple words.
+You can move to longer phrases and songs once the parrot becomes more skilled.

-Eclectus parrots are smart.
+Eclectus parrots are intelligent.
 However, they don’t understand English, Spanish, Italian, or French.
 Wild parrots never use these languages because they’ve never been exposed to humans.

-When parrots hear a word, they hear what it sounds like without thinking about it unless they’ve learned its context.
+When parrots hear a word, they listen to what it sounds like without thinking about it unless they’ve learned its context.
 Using the same tone of voice will help the parrot remember specific words.

 Use different intonations for other words and phrases.
-You can extend vowels for certain words or use a sing-song voice for others to make the learning process easier.
+To make learning easier, you can extend vowels for certain words or use a sing-song voice for others.

 When the parrot successfully says something, reward it so that it associates talking with positive outcomes.
 Eventually, the parrot will enjoy talking.